sadit/SimilaritySearchDemos/site-src/demos.md

 The index construction and umap projection may be quite time costly if you have few cores in your machine, so be patitient.

-The script will download dataset, create the index, and create the UMAP projections (2d and 3d).
+When the `create-index-and-umap.jl` is present, then it will download dataset, create the index, and create the UMAP projections (2d and 3d).
 ## Search demos and UMAP visualization
 The demos are [Pluto](https://github.com/fonsp/Pluto.jl) notebooks and work over the previously created indexes and projections.
 Inside the repo's root run the following commands.